badosa/JSON-stat/utils/README.md

 JJUS is a library of high level functions built on top of the JSON-stat Javascript Toolkit (JJT).

 Download the latest versions of [json-stat.js](https://github.com/badosa/JSON-stat/blob/master/json-stat.js) and [json-stat.utils.js](https://github.com/badosa/JSON-stat/blob/master/utils/json-stat.utils.js).
-Then include the following links in your webpage to your copies of the json-stat.js and json-stat.utils.js files:
+Then in your webpage include the following links to your own copies of the json-stat.js and json-stat.utils.js files:

 ```html
 <script src="/your-js-dir/json-stat.js"></script>